2019 Rugby World Cup: Most tries

-Top point scorers
+Most points

 Typhoon Hagibis and match cancellations

 On 10 October, World Rugby and the Japan Rugby 2019 Organising Committee announced that, due to the predicted weather caused by Typhoon Hagibis, the Pool B meeting between New Zealand and Italy and the Pool C meeting between England and France had been cancelled.
 The decisions had been made on safety grounds with considerations on the expected impact the typhoon would have on Tokyo, including likely public transport shutdown or disruption.
 This was the first ever occasion any Rugby World Cup match had been cancelled.
 Decision on cancellation of pool games scheduled for 13 October was made on the day of the game, including the match between Japan and Scotland.

 On the evening of 12 October Japan Standard Time (JST), World Rugby and the Japan 2019 Organising Committee released a statement that they had advised Namibia and Canada of the possibility of their game being cancelled, with the typhoon predicted to impact Kamaishi.
 On 13 October, World Rugby and the Japan 2019 Organising Committee announced the cancellation of the Namibia–Canada game in Kamaishi.
 The decision was made following a level 5 evacuation order in the city on the day of the match following the typhoon.
 Canada's national team stayed in Kamaishi to help out local residents with their cleanup efforts.
 The Namibia national team interacted with fans in the campsite Miyako City.

 Shortly after the announcement of the cancellation of the Namibia–Canada game, it was confirmed that the matches between Wales and Uruguay and the United States and Tonga would go ahead as scheduled.
 By noon on 12 October, it was confirmed that the match between Japan and Scotland was unaffected by the typhoon and would take place as scheduled, in front of spectators who had previously feared that they might have missed out with the game played behind closed doors.

 In line with tournament rules, the canceled pool matches were declared as drawn, the points being shared two each with no score registered.
 With these cancellations, France were unable to compete for the top pool position (held by England at the time), with a victory to secure that place.
 For Italy, however, the cancellation effectively eliminated them from the tournament; a victory against defending champions New Zealand could have seen them qualify for the knock-out stage, dependent on the margin of the win.
 This also had implications on whether South Africa finished top of their pool or as runners-up, having already confirmed their progression to the quarter-finals.